EOSC-synergy/o3webapp/README.md

 ## License
-You can see the license via this link: https://git.scc.kit.edu/synergy.o3as/o3webapp/-/blob/issue_readMe_%2365/LICENSE
+You can find the license under this link: https://git.scc.kit.edu/synergy.o3as/o3webapp/-/blob/issue_readMe_%2365/LICENSE